harshbhatt1600/retail-business-intelligence-dashboard/README.md

 - Discount calculations and category-level performance evaluation

 The structured schema enabled efficient DAX calculations and scalable reporting.
+All SQL scripts used for schema creation, transformations, and analytical queries are available in the `/sql` directory of this repository.
 ---

 ## 📐 DAX & Analytical Modeling